-Information about what to do in the event of sexual violence or other forms of sexual misconduct can be found at https://sexualmisconduct.temple.edu/.
+Information about what to do in the event of sexual violence or other forms of sexual misconduct can be found at Title IX | Temple University Diversity Nexus.

-To report an incident anonymously or with your name, use this form to access Temple's Title IX Anonymous Online Reporting System: https://sexualmisconduct.temple.edu/.
+To report an incident anonymously or with your name, use this form to access Temple's Title IX Anonymous Online Reporting System: Title IX | Temple University Diversity Nexus.